JEC1100/CV/James Condon.md

 Graduate “Action” Intern (1 of 2 selected from 2000 applicants).

 ## What I'm working on
 -	I am currently consolidating my learning at Makers by addressing every course material a second time.
-I'm building a Contacts App in Rails, and a JSX/React Web App Planner, to get more personal exposure to these different stacks.
+I'm building a Contacts App in Rails, and a JSX/React Web App Planner, to gain more exposure to these different stacks.
 I’m also taking a deeper dive into JavaScript.

 ## What I'd like to work on
 For personal projects, I'd like to work on a generic booking bot that removes the need to log on to a website at a weird and early time once per week to try to book your slot.
 Swimming/golf/zoo tickets/gymnastics.